Serving 2 million visitors per year

 Corporation Tax is a tax on limited companies’ taxable income or profits.

-For Corporation Tax, companies have to calculate their own tax liabilities, and are liable to pay the calculated tax to the Inland Revenue without prior assessment.
+For Corporation Tax, companies have to calculate their own tax liabilities and must pay the calculated tax to HMRC without prior assessment.

 Payment of Corporation Tax itself is due 9 months and one day after the company’s “normal due date” – usually the last day of your annual accounting period.

-Companies should register for VAT if the value of your taxable supplies in the past 12 months or less has exceeded the current VAT registration threshold of £70,000 (from 1st April 2010), or the value of your taxable supplies in the next 30 days alone is expected to exceed this threshold.
+Businesses should also register for VAT if the predicted value of their taxable supplies in the next 30 days alone is expected to exceed the annual VAT threshold.
 It is important to remember that turnover is the amount of money going through the business, not just the profit.

 Alongside the main VAT rules, some small businesses may be better off by operating within the flat rate VAT scheme which has been running since 2002.

-In essence, instead of paying Customs the total VAT charged on invoices minus any input VAT you may reclaim, you charge a fixed percentage of your gross turnover and pay that amount to Customs each year.
+In essence, instead of paying HMRC the total VAT charged on invoices minus any input VAT you may reclaim, you charge a fixed percentage of your gross turnover and pay that amount to HMRC each year.

 Stamp Duty